- What should I wear?

-For your first sessions we suggest you wear track pants and a t-shirt.
+For your first sessions we suggest you wear track pants and a long sleeve t-shirt.
 If your clothes have pockets or zippers, we place cloth tape over them as a safety precaution to avoid fingers getting caught and to stop abrasions from the zippers.

 There are a few different options for training such as memberships (for accessing all of our classes), casual visits or private lessons.
 Please click here for further information on our pricing.

 For BJJ classes you will eventually need a rashguard (long sleeve rashie) and a Gi.
-The Gi worn in BJJ is similar to a Karate uniform but made thicker and more heavily stitched in order to last through the strain that grappling training places upon the uniform.
+The Gi worn in BJJ is similar to a Karate uniform but made thicker and more heavily stitched in order to last through the strain that grappling places upon the uniform.
 Grappling arts such as BJJ, Judo and Sambo place a lot more wear and tear on the uniform than do striking arts because in grappling the uniform can be used as a tool to perform certain techniques.
 A mouth guard can also be a good idea for BJJ training.
-Many people will obtain a Gi right away but we always give people some time to purchase a Gi, we usually like to see people in a Gi within about 4 weeks of commencing training.
-You can purchase Gi’s from ISOHEALTH in reception but if you prefer to wear a Gi that you get from elsewhere then that’s fine too.
+Many people like to buy a Gi right away but we always give people some time to purchase a Gi, we usually like to see people in a Gi within about 4 weeks of commencing training.
+You can purchase Gi’s from ISOHEALTH but if you prefer to wear a Gi that you get from elsewhere then that’s fine too.

 Yes we train our BJJ and grappling in both Gi and NoGi.
 Our philosophy is to work diligently on both areas as we believe both areas Gi & NoGi training have their benefits.
-We have been really pleased with th results of our team members in both Gi and NoGi (as well as MMA) so we feel our mix of Gi & NoGi is working well.
+We have been really pleased with the results of our team members in both Gi and NoGi (as well as MMA) so we feel our mix of Gi & NoGi is working well.

 At ISOHEALTH gradings only apply to BJJ.
 Although our Head Coach holds instructor ranks in other arts, BJJ is the only art which is awarded grades at ISOHEALTH.
 In depth information on our BJJ grading process and philosophy can be found here.